 Water Conservation Leadership Award

 The Water Conservation Leadership Award recognizes an individual, business, group, or other organization that has demonstrated a commitment to protecting our water resources through water conservation.
 Any resident, business, group, or other organization in Athens-Clarke County is eligible to apply.
 The Water Conservation Leadership Award recipient will be notified of their selection by mid March 2021.The Award will be presented at the Green Life Awards Ceremony in April 2021.
-Apply for the 2020 Water Conservation Leadership Award.

 Congratulations to all the winners!

 The 2019 Water Conservation Leadership Award Winner in Advocacy is Cassidy Lord.
 With nearly 10 years of involvement with water-based organizations in Georgia, Cassidy is a leader among water advocates.
 As president of the Upper Oconee Watershed Network and chair of the advocacy committee, she volunteers countless hours working on long-term forest conservation to protect local drinking water sources.
 Cassidy organized and hosted the Upper Oconee Forests and Drinking Water Forum in 2019, bringing people together with the goal of creating a drinking water fund in Upper Oconee Watershed.